 - Social media: Tagging charities, organisations, and key individuals in your social media can be a helpful way to increase awareness in your work and reach out to people who might want to be involved.

 - Register with other organisations (such as guideline developers): some groups have stakeholders lists which provide the opportunity to share news about work on the topic.

 Transparent reporting of stakeholder engagement is crucial to ensure fair acknowledgement of stakeholder time and effort.
 It can also support the evaluation of stakeholder engagement.
 The ACTIVE framework provides guidance for reporting consumer involvement in systematic reviews which could be adapted to other stakeholders.
 The GRIPP2 reporting checklist is for reporting patient and public involvement in research more widely.

 Timely, clearly presented feedback to those involved in the work, is usually highly valued by the stakeholders involved.
 Stakeholders are likely to be interested in how their contribution has been considered, what has changed as a result and what has been learnt.
 Stakeholder contributions should always be acknowledged appropriately.
 Remember to thank the people you have worked with, especially your volunteers.

 Individuals may be entitled to Cochrane membership points for their contributions.
-To find out more you can contact the Community Support Team.
+To find out more you can contact the Cochrane Support Team.

 At appropriate times during the work, it is useful to reflect on whether a stakeholder relationship is achieving the objectives originally intended.
 Evaluation does not need to be complex.
 Regular and informal feedback from the stakeholder may be sufficient to understand whether both parties feel engagement is working.
 More guidance for evaluating KT activities is available on the Cochrane Website.